-Lauren joined SPMB in 2017 as an Associate working on various VP and C-level searches across industries and verticals.
-She works with multiple partners, including Mike Doonan, Eamonn Tucker, and Chris Johnson.
+Lauren joined SPMB in 2017 as an Associate, completing VP and C-suite level placements across industries.
+She specializes in knowing top talent within finance and digital marketing.
 Prior to SPMB, Lauren was a Senior Associate with Trewstar Corporate Board Services, a search firm focused on placing women on corporate boards.
 Fortunate to be one of the first employees with Trewstar, Lauren played an integral part in the early success of the company.
 During Lauren’s four years at Trewstar, the firm made 44 placements, pairing outstanding female candidates with various Fortune 1000 and pre-IPO boards.

 Lauren grew up in Hanover, New Hampshire and moved to NYC for college and the years following.
 She graduated with a BA in Philosophy from Columbia University.
 Outside of work Lauren loves cooking, baking, and trying any new hot sauce.
 She tries to take advantage of Bay Area living through running, hiking, and exploring with her golden/lab mix named Delaware (after the river, not the state!).